mjshelton12/mjshelton12/README.md

 To learn more, check out my portfolio [here!](https://mjshelton12.github.io/mj-shelton-dev-portfolio/)

-## Currently Looking for Work!
-Please reach out if you're looking for a dedicated, eager, and hard-working developer to join your team.

 ## About Me
 My career started as a Project Manager (PMP) in television where I have 10 years of experience leading teams on multi-million dollar projects with such household names as Netflix, Apple, and Disney.
 Through my time, I frequently found myself in charge of IT management and eventually realized I enjoyed the technical work I was doing more than the production work.
 So I decided to turn my passion into a fulltime career.
 Today, I use the communication, grit, and big-picture thinking skills I developed through my career along with my technical skills to produce high quality, efficent, and effective code.